What is Sinus Surgery?

-Functional endoscopic sinus surgery is an option for patients when other medical treatments have failed.
+Functional endoscopic sinus surgery (FESS) is an option for patients when other medical treatments have failed.
+The surgery seeks to restore normal function to the sinuses and limit recovery time.
 The surgery addresses each individual sinus and removes the blockages to allow each sinus to be ventilated and drain through its natural opening.
 Polyps and scar tissue are removed along with thickened mucosa to improve sinus function.
 All procedures are performed through the nostrils.
 Straightening a deviated nasal septum (septoplasty) or reducing enlarged turbinates (turbinoplasty) at the same time may improve the results of sinus surgery.
-Insurance will cover the cost for sinus and breathing surgery.
+Insurance will almost always cover the cost of sinus and breathing surgery.

 Yes.
 Because the recovery periods are the same, no additional time is needed.
 A form-fitting splint is often placed over the nose for the first week.
 Insurance may help with sinus and breathing care as well as with traumatic nose injuries, but will never pay for cosmetic surgery.